 If minerals exploration happens in your community, you need to know your rights and responsibilities and we're here to help.

-In Victoria, minerals exploration is managed under the Mineral Resources (Sustainable Development) Act 1990 (MRSDA) and the Mineral Resources (Sustainable Development) Amendment Bill 2015.
+In Victoria, minerals exploration is managed under the Mineral Resources (Sustainable Development) Act 1990 (MRSDA) and the Mineral Resources (Sustainable Development) (Mineral Industries) Regulation 2019.

 You can access a plain English practical guide to the laws in the Code of practice for minerals exploration.